 Important Dates for the Holtoway family

 This web page shows only a small excerpt of our Holtoway research.
 Another 66 words (5 lines of text) covering the years 1826, 1684, 1666, 1734, 1720, 1734, 1722, 1723 and are included under the topic Early Holtoway History in all our PDF Extended History products and printed products wherever possible.

 Holtoway Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Holtoway has appeared include Holloway, Hollway, Holoway, Hollaway, Hollywood and others.

 Early Notables of the Holtoway family (pre 1700)

 Another 26 words (2 lines of text) are included under the topic Early Holtoway Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holtoway family to Ireland

 Some of the Holtoway family moved to Ireland, but this topic is not covered in this excerpt.

 Another 66 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Holtoway family to the New World and Oceana
+Migration of the Holtoway family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Holtoway arrived in North America very early: Dorothy Hollway settled in Barbados in 1663; with William her husband; William Holloway settled in Maryland in 1775; Eadie Holloway settled with Elizabeth and Joe in Virginia in 1635.